newroco/deckimportfromtrello/README.md

 for integration tests
 =======
 # DeckImportExport
-Nextcloud app that allows Deck import or export from or to file
+nextcloud app that allows Deck import from Trello export to JSON file

 # :rocket: Installation